ShubP/PuchAI-Price-Comparison-Server/README.md

 ### Tools

-1. **price_comparison** — Search prices for a specific product across Amazon, Blinkit, Zepto, and Swiggy Instamart.
-Returns product title, price, platform, and direct link.
+1. **price_comparison** — Search prices for a specific product across Amazon, Blinkit, Zepto, Swiggy Instamart, JioMart Grocery, and BigBasket.
+Returns product title, quantity (if detected), price, delivery info when available, platform, and direct link.
+If a specific size is requested (e.g., 750ml), results are constrained to that size; otherwise the tool filters out obvious variant flavors and prefers the most common size.
 2. **price_search** — Alias of `price_comparison`.

 ### Data Source and Filtering